apache/airflow/docs/apache-airflow/tutorial/taskflow.rst

 What's Next?
 ------------

-You have seen how simple it is to write DAGs using the TaskFlow API paradigm within Airflow 2.0.
+You have seen how simple it is to write Dags using the TaskFlow API paradigm within Airflow 2.0.
 Here are a few steps you might want to take next:

 .. seealso::
     - Continue to the next step of the tutorial: :doc:`/tutorial/pipeline`
-    - Read the :doc:`Concepts section </core-concepts/index>` for detailed explanation of Airflow concepts such as DAGs, Tasks, Operators, and more
+    - Read the :doc:`Concepts section </core-concepts/index>` for detailed explanation of Airflow concepts such as Dags, Tasks, Operators, and more
     - View the section on the :doc:`TaskFlow API </core-concepts/taskflow>` and the ``@task`` decorator.